 It manifests itself in a variety of differing ways.
 Some people who suffer from agoraphobia fear open spaces, whereas some others feel anxious when left at home alone.
 Some individuals also feel a type of separation anxiety disorder when other individuals leave the house temporarily.
 Another associative disorder commonly experienced by persons suffering from agoraphobia is the fear of death, necrophobia.

 Agoraphobia can be cured and there are some excellent treatment programs that really do work.
-The one that we particularly recommend:

 The most common trigger for agoraphobia is as a result of a panic disorder or episode.
 A simple, one off panic attack can create the worry of a repeat episode when in a similar environment or situation again.
 This anxiety builds up to the point that the situation or environment is avoided.
 Thus begins the development of the phobia.